Mango-information-systems/mango-is-website/source/index.md

    - type: reference
      content:
       project: Tribalytics
-      description: "<p>Tribalytics is a social media audience analytics tool <strong>helping marketers find and reach their target audience</strong> on twitter.
-Communities of people sharing interest over a topic are identified by analysing the social graphs on twitter (how people are connected between each other), the content shared by these people.
-Identifying the influencers in each community helps the marketers achieve actual virality in their campaigns.</p> <p><small>Read also: <a href='/blog/business/getting-started-with-twitter/'>Getting started with Twitter - Using social media for sales conversions</a> in our blog.</small></p>"
+      description: "<p>Tribalytics is a social media audience analytics tool <strong>that helps marketers find and reach their target audience</strong> on twitter.
+Communities of people sharing interest over a topic are identified by analysing social graphs on twitter (how people are connected between each other), and the content shared by these people.
+Identifying influencers in each community helps marketers achieve actual virality in their campaigns.</p> <p><small>Read also: <a href='/blog/business/getting-started-with-twitter/'>Getting started with Twitter - Using social media for sales conversions</a> in our blog.</small></p>"
       domains: [saas, sales, project management, entrepreneurship, graph analysis, natural language processing]
       tech: [node.js, gephi, d3.js, php Laravel]
       dataTech: [redis, mysql, mariadb, twitter API, nominatim API, json]